jfo/weblog/content/post/2018/how-zig-do.md

 multiplication.
 I'm defining an array of a single `0` byte and then multiplying it by `30000` to get my final initialization value of an array of 30000 zeroed out bytes.
-This operation happens only once, at _compile time_.  `comptime` is one of Zig's main Big Ideas, and I'll come back to it later.
+This operation happens only once, at _compile time_.  `comptime` is one of Zig's main Big Ideas, and I'll come back to it in a later post.

 Now to write a brainfuck program that doesn't do anything except increment the first memory slot 5 times!